CyanogenMod/android_device_oppo_find7/README.md

-Device tree for Oppo Find7
+Copyright 2014 - The CyanogenMod Project

-Copyright 2014, The CyanogenMod Project
+Device configuration for Oppo Find7.